hrjkknox/canLogParse/README.md

 ### `_extractDataFromPacket(packet)`

-This function takes a packet array and returns the data bytes.
+This function takes a packet array and returns the data bytes as an array of strings.
 It does this by removing all known non-data bytes, which is a terrible way to do it.
 This function should be updated to extract it using the included `dataLength` byte.

 ### `_fileToList(file)`